Ofarouq310/Microverse_Portfolio/README.md

 ## Acknowledgments

-- Hat tip to anyone whose code was used
+- Hat off to [@telanet](https://github.com/telanet) for contributing to this project.
-- Inspiration
-- etc

 ## 📝 License